rroos64/youtube_transcribe_mcp_server/docs/improvements.md

 - Adding a new format (e.g., `md`) only touches writer strategy + enum.
 - Unit tests no longer need to unwrap FastMCP tool decorators.
 - Core services are isolated from FastMCP and subprocess details.
+- Test coverage is above 95%.
+- All tests pass.
+- Documentation is up to date.

 ## Refactor Progress
 - Step 1 (Config object): added `src/yt_dlp_transcriber/config.py` with `AppConfig`, updated `src/yt_dlp_transcriber/server.py` to use `APP_CONFIG`, and added `tests/test_config.py` with minimal fixture updates.